adil-hussain-84/jetpack-compose-experiments/app2/README.md

 # Bulleted text demonstration

-This Android application demonstrates how to create a bulleted list with Jetpack Compose.
+This Android application demonstrates how to create a bulleted list with [Jetpack Compose][7].

 You'll find two different solutions in this app, as follows: